Furikuda/bork/docs/quickstart.rst

 - no confusion relating to paths
 - same mapping of user/group names to user/group IDs
 - no permission issues
-- you likely already have a working borg setup there,
+- you likely already have a working bork setup there,

   - maybe including a environment variable for the key passphrase (for encrypted repos),
   - maybe including a keyfile for the repo (not needed for repokey mode),
   - maybe including a ssh key for the repo server (not needed for locally mounted repos),
-  - maybe including a valid borg cache for that repo (quicker than cache rebuild).
+  - maybe including a valid bork cache for that repo (quicker than cache rebuild).

 The **user** might be:

 - root (if full backups, backups including system stuff or multiple users' files were made)
-- some specific user using sudo to execute borg as root
+- some specific user using sudo to execute bork as root
 - some specific user (if backups of that user's files were made)

-A borg **backup repository** can be either:
+A bork **backup repository** can be either:

 - in a local directory (like e.g. a locally mounted USB disk)
 - on a remote backup server machine that is reachable via ssh (client/server)